 Charles Kellett handles a broad range of commercial litigation matters.
 His practice centers around professional liability matters involving attorneys, accountants, insurance producers, architects and engineers at the state and federal level.
-Mr. Kellett also regularly represents business entities in general liability matters, employment practices litigation, shareholder disputes and contractual litigation.
-In addition, Mr. Kellett has further experience representing insurers and third party administrators in disputes arising under state and federal laws, including the Employee Retirement Income Security Act of 1974 (ERISA).
+Mr. Kellett also regularly represents business entities in all manner of civil litigation including general liability matters, employment practices litigation, shareholder disputes and contractual litigation.

 Mr. Kellett clerked for the Honorable William A. Daniel, J.S.C., New Jersey Superior Court, Union Vicinage from 2009 to 2010.